NirCH99/meme-hash/README.md

 This meme generator is designed to teach by hands-on executing symetric encryption using Diffie-Helman encryption.
 Currently it generates memes with the "Dogo" template, while allowing the user to change the top text and bottom text.
 The idea is to try this generator with a big group divided to pairs. every pair will share their public key in an unsecure channel, so other people can see it.
+In this current version the public key is already calculated. it is possible to add the option for each side to calculate it by themselves.

 ## There are 3 parts to this generator: